catka/m2gi-mobile/README.md

 #### Address and Api geocoding

 + A user can choose a location of a todo with specifying an address in the todo form.
-+ An <b>API call to is used to geocode</b> the address and the lat and long are saved as a GeoPoint in firebase.
++ An <b>API call is used to geocode</b> the address and the lat and long are saved as a GeoPoint in firebase.

 <b>positionstack.com</b> was used instead of the google geocoder as the first 25,000 calls a free.
 The reason for using this over the commonly used google geocoder as we found two issues with it: